soveng/soveng.github.io/_posts/2024-03-19-what-came-out-of-SEC-01.md

 And if my Spidey senses are to be trusted, a lot more things will come out of the conversations that were had in the last 2 months.
-Keep in eye out for:
+Keep an eye out for:

 - `ghole.xyz`
 - `pubkey.studio`